Chasing the Ghosts of World War Two in Krakow

 Remains of Ghetto wall

-Not far from here in Podgorze are two remaining stretches of the ghetto wall which at one time marked out the boundaries of the small area the unfortunate Jewish inhabitants had to exist within in hideously cramped conditions.
+Not far from here in Podgorze are two remaining stretches of the ghetto wall which at one time marked out the boundaries of the small area the unfortunate Jewish inhabitants had to exist within, in hideously cramped conditions.
 One stretch is on ul.
 Lwowska, whilst the other is found at ul.
 Limanowskiego 60/62.
-(Click on the Podgorze Page at the top of this blog for more information)

 Whilst in Podgorze, do not not miss the wonderful Schindler Factory Museum.
 This is the real building that Oskar Schindler operated his enamelware business from which was immortalised in the Speilberg film "Schindler's List".